pikesley/skellington/README.md

 or

-    skellington generate jekyll-site --framework jekyll
+    skellington generate hello-from-the-magic-tavern --framework jekyll
     Generating <lots of stuff>... done

-    Your new Jekyll site JekyllSite has been created
+    Your new Jekyll site HelloFromTheMagicTavern has been created

-    (Note that 'jekyll-site' has been changed to 'jekyll_site' because Ruby finds '-'s troubling)
+    (Note that 'hello-from-the-magic-tavern' has been changed to 'hello_from_the_magic_tavern' because Ruby finds '-'s troubling)

     Now do

-        cd jekyll_site
+        cd hello_from_the_magic_tavern
         bundle
         bundle exec jekyll